smszuo/azurecontainerregistry-cleanup/readme.md

 ## Prerequisites
 * You need to have Azure CLI and PowerShell installed on the machine, where you are running the script
-* Before running the script ensure you're logged into Azure using the **az login** cmdlet

 ## Parameters
 * **AzureRegistryName** (required) - provide the name of the target Azure Container Registry